nmshd/documentation/_docs_explore/42-transport-layer.md

   - Data privacy guidelines
   - EULAs

-A RelationshipTemplate needs to be created in order to receive Relationship requests and ultimately create an active Relationship between two Identities.
+A RelationshipTemplate needs to be created in order to receive pending Relationships and ultimately create an active Relationship between two Identities.
 The RelationshipTemplate is then usually shared with the user via a token.

 RelationshipTemplates can be both: Identity-specific (RelationshipTemplate is personalized for one specific Identity - which might not exist yet) or Identity-agnostic (RelationshipTemplate is open for multiple Identities).